 Health care seeking

-Natural history models reflect the underlying disease conditions of a sick child, who will present for care with signs and symptoms, then based on these clinical algorithm and diagnostic tests, the healthcare worker will assign a disease diagnosis or classification and treat accordingly.
+Natural history models reflect the underlying disease conditions of a sick child, who will present for care with signs and symptoms, then based on clinical algorithms and diagnostic tests, the healthcare worker will assign a disease diagnosis or classification and treat accordingly.

-A set of signs and symptoms arising from ALRI module are incorporated in the Symptoms Manager.
+A set of signs and symptoms arising from the ALRI module are incorporated in the Symptoms Manager.
 This is a module in the TLO model that manges all symptoms coming from all disease modules and organises them for Health Seeking Behaviour module's use.
 The latter will then assign a probability of care seeking based on the Ng’ambi et al. 2020 analyses of the 2016 Malawi Integrated Household Survey data41.
 Those who sought care will then interact will the health system.

 The ALRI module generates a range of signs and symptoms.
 The probability of developing a particular symptom is yet to be determined.
 This will require review of studies with published data on proportion of each symptom displayed by cases, to then be correlated to IMCI clinical algorithm.
 Currently, the signs and symptoms developed by a child with uncomplicated ALRI are listed in Table 9, with dummy values for their probabilities.